 *Degree seeking students are full- or part-time students who are actively working to fulfill degree requirements.
 Full-time students are those carrying at least 12 credits per semester.

 **Non-degree students include college in the high school students, post secondary enrollment option students, adult special students, and other general education students not officially enrolled in a degree program at UMC.
 Many of these students are enrolled in less than 6 credits, often taught off-campus.

-UMC is internationally known as the original "Laptop University".
-A notebook computer is provided to every full-time student through payment of a technology access fee.
+UMN Crookston is internationally known as the original "Laptop University".
+A notebook computer is provided to every full-time, on-campus student through payment of a technology access fee.

 Located at the northern edge of Crookston, the campus is comprised of 41 buildings on 108 acres (237 acres including the University of Minnesota Northwest Research and Outreach Center adjacent on the east).